ronhuafeng/dockerHDDM/README.md

 ```

 ### Using example
 You can also use the example, without mounting your own folder to the docker image.
 The example data set from [my previous study]().
-The example jupyter notebook is used to test the `ipyparallel`.
+The example jupyter notebook is used to test the `ipyparallel` in the `hddm:example` image.
 Run the following code to use the example.

 ```
 docker run -it --rm --cpus=5 \